jonathan-franklin/DGM1600/README.md

 source code from any other source constitutes cheating, and that I will receive a zero grade on this project if I am found in violation of this policy.

+This repository contains code for both DGM1600 and DGM260R.